 It should tell you what you can expect from SBWN and what you commit to as part of our community, whether in-person at one of our events or online within our network forum.
 We have high expectations of how we behave towards each other in any space we are a part of, within and outwith SBWN.

 Please know, we will not wait for issues or harm to happen, but will proactively challenge oppression and hierarchy in everything we do.
 Our network should be an inclusive and supportive space for all, and in particular for women (trans, intersex and cis) and all nonbinary, agender and gender variant people.
 Self-definition is at the sole discretion of that individual.
 We will not tolerate verbal or physical abuse, nor microaggressions to include racism, anti-Blackness, colourism, xenophobia, misogyny, transphobia, homophobia, misgendering, ableism, islamophobia, anti-Semitism, incorrectly identifying one’s ethnic origins or race, or anything tantamount to hate speech or an attempt to belittle or abuse another person or persons.
+Pro-occupation, pro-war, pro-colonialism, fascism, and white supremacist sentiments will not be permitted on our platforms and in our spaces.

 The staff, volunteers and wider network of SBWN form a diverse group.
 Some of us experience different kinds of oppression & violence at the same time, including racism, xenophobia, ableism, poverty, misogyny, transphobia, homophobia, islamophobia, as well as others.
 We understand that often these oppressions are interlinked and cannot be separated.
 We are all from the BPOC* community but not all of our oppressions are the same.
 We recognise and challenge the oppression & exploitation that some of us are harmed by and some of us benefit from.
 That is why we will always uplift and validate our network by recognising their multiplicities and creating spaces that make them feel welcomed and safe.